James Paul Wight

 Yet during this time, James was determined to create the HUG HERE – RUB HERE logos.
 In addition, he was determined to somehow “make it financially”.
 He knew the HUG RUB T-shirt idea would be very profitable and world changing.
 James hoped that he could eventually support some spinal cord injury related charities.
 He wanted to help other injured people like himself.
 So, after some creative thought, James finally put pencil to paper.
 With a slip of the hand he created the uneven concentric circles of the finished design.
 James then added his own hand drawn bubbly type font and the original HUG HERE – RUB HERE logos were created.

 Yet, even with the original designs on paper, James’s medical problems continued, making the running of a T-shirt business impossible.
 After some thought, James knew that Jerry Matteo “The Hug Man” would be the perfect partner for this endeavor.
 He planned to give Jerry a call at some point in the near future.
 However, James’ condition worsened during those two years and kept him distracted from this project.

 After being prescribed numerous pain medications, James’ life became unmanageable and all of his life’s dreams were put on hold.
 As a result, James had given up after all these years of struggle.
 His condition was deemed terminal and he was taken to hospice care ready to die.
-It had been nearly a decade since Jerry Matteo last saw James, when he got word of James’ condition in hospice.
+When James was merely hours away from his death, Jerry Matteo got word of James’ condition in hospice.
+It had been nearly a decade since Jerry last saw him.
 Jerry immediately went to visit James in his dark and quiet room.
 In James’ own words, “It’s a ‘miracle’ that Jerry the ‘Hug Man’ himself came to visit me.
 I was mere hours away from death”.

 An Old Dream Gets New Wings